- 3 large eggs, rom temperature

 - In a large bowl, beat eggs on high for 5 minutes.
 Gradually beat in sugar until thick and lemon-colored.
 Add pumpkin and lemon juice.
 Combine the flour, cinnamon, baking powder, salt and nutmeg; fold into the pumpkin mixture.

-- Grease a 15-in. x 10-in. x 1-in. baking pan and line with waxed paper.
+- Grease a 15x10x1-in. baking pan and line with parchment.
 Grease and flour the paper.
 Spread batter into pan; sprinkle with walnuts.
 Bake at 375° for 15 minutes or until cake springs back when lightly touched.

 - Immediately turn out onto a clean dish towel dusted with confectioners' sugar.
 Peel off paper and roll cake up in towel, starting with a short end.
 Cool.